Anbaric could help TenneT with German offshore link plan

 TenneT has defended its record repeatedly, saying it has invested billions and is being overstretched by taking on full costs of investment in offshore cable links on its own.
 It has called on the German government to clarify long-term plans and liabilities.

-On Monday the German parliament discussed a proposed bill to clarify issues related to liability in the case of offshore wind farms and representatives of Germany’s ruling coalition made clear that they wanted to make concessions to industry.
+On Monday the German parliament was due to discuss a proposed bill to clarify issues related to liability in the case of offshore wind farms.

-“The existing solution cannot stay as it is,” Joachim Pfeiffer, a member of Chancellor Angela Merkel’s Christian Democrat (CDU) party, told Reuters on the sidelines of the expert hearing on the bill.

-Above all the government wants to help Tennet and other possible investors in questions of liability, with electricity consumers helping to reduce the risk by making advance payments.

-But industry representatives said the coalition’s proposal did not go far enough yet.

-RWE Innogy said before the discussions that a reliable legal framework for German offshore was needed soon.
+“We need a reliable legal framework for German offshore soon,” utility RWE Innogy (RWEG.DE) said in a statement.

-Reporting by Tom Kaeckenhoff, Rene Wagner and Markus Wacket; Writing by Vera Eckert and Michelle Martin; editing by Jason Neely and William Hardy
+Reporting by Tom Kaeckenhoff and Rene Wagner, writing by Vera Eckert; editing by Jason Neely